SV1CAL/Satellite-FUN/README.md

 GETTING STARTED:

-Satellite FUN is a hobby project written in C# which predicts satellite passes, tracks satellites, automatically starts RF recording (HDSDR/SatDump) , post-processing (SatDump) etc.
+Satellite FUN is a hobby project written in C# which predicts satellite passes, tracks satellites, automatically starts RF recording (HDSDR/SatDump), post-processing (SatDump) etc.
 Pictures and data are automatically stored in dedicated folders.
 The main goal is unattended Weather/ Earth observation satellite reception on L,S and X band.

 Some features :

-- It supports the SPID Rot2Prog protocol (RAS/BIGRAS standard resolution but also high resolution HR), other rotators through HamLib and e-Callisto in X/Y configuration.
+- It supports the SPID Rot2Prog protocol (RAS/BIG-RAS standard resolution but also high resolution HR), other rotators through HamLib and e-Callisto in X/Y configuration.

 - There is a favorite satellite list (favorites.txt) with Satellite TX frequency,  Recording sampling rate, polarization , postprocessing pipelines etc

-- A passlist is calculated for the satellites in the list and the alculation takes into account Azimuth and Elevation tracking limits.

-E.g on my balcony I can only track eastern passes so I just enable tracking eastern passes within the specified AZ limits.
+- A passlist is calculated for the satellites in the list and the calculation takes into account Azimuth and Elevation tracking limits.
+E.g on my balcony I can only track eastern passes so I just enable tracking eastern passes within the specified AZ/EL limits.

 - Tracks the whole pass-list enabling automatic recording (HDSDR/SatDump) and postprocessing (SatDump).
 Pictures and data are automatically stored in dedicated folders.

-- In manual mode , one can automatically launch HDSDR/SatDump or program the Kuhne LO MKU (54-13000MHz)  with the proper settings per satellite.
+- In manual mode, one can automatically launch HDSDR/SatDump or program the Kuhne LO MKU (54-13000MHz) with the proper settings per satellite.

 - It also supports fixed LO downconverters and operation without a converter (just passing the frequency to the SDR)